artfulracoon/Bus-Ticketing-System-On-CSharp/README.md

+TLDR;
+Written on C# and designed with Visual Studio, this app lets users reserve individual bus seats, selecting from different voyages and cities.
+This project uses SQL as a database for said data, and has a build in admin panel.

 The Bus Ticketing System is a bus ticket reservation system coded in C# and developed using Visual Studio.
 This system aims to provide an easy way for end-users to reserve bus tickets.
 Users can reserve a seat on a bus route by specifying their preferences through the user interface.
 All data, along with the information provided during the reservation, is stored in a database to ensure reservation persistence.

 The objectives of the project are: